Home / Use Cases / Professions / Law Enforcement Officers

 Exposure compounds across a career

-Years of arrests, investigations, and court testimony create a growing list of people with reason and ability to look you up.
-Long-serving officers have the most extensive broker profiles — decades of address history, phone records, and household connections all indexed and searchable.
-The risk grows with every year on the job.
+Years of arrests, investigations, and testimony build a growing list of people with reason to look you up.
+Long-serving officers have the most extensive listings — decades of address history, phone records, and household connections all indexed and searchable.

-See which broker sites publish your home address and family information.
+See which sites publish your home address and family information.

 From discovery to ongoing protection